jmiramont/benchmarks_eusipco2023/README.md

   - [Size of outputs according to the task](#size-of-outputs-according-to-the-task)

 You can use the code in this repository to test a new method against others, which is based on the freely-available, Python-based, [benchmarking toolbox introduced here.](https://github.com/jmiramont/benchmark-test)
 You can clone this repository and benchmark your own method locally, i.e. in your computer.
-This will allow you to run the benchmarks with all the modifications you want (exploring different parameters for you method, type of signals, number of repetitions, etc.).
+This will allow you to run the benchmarks with all the modifications you want (exploring different parameters, type of signals, number of repetitions, etc.).

 The [*notebooks*](./notebooks/) folder contains a number of minimal working examples to understand how this benchmark works and how you could use it for your project.
 In particular, [*demo_benchmark.ipynb*](./notebooks/demo_benchmark.ipynb) gives two minimal working examples to introduce the basic functionality of the `Benchmark` class, and the notebook [*demo_signal_bank.ipynb*](./notebooks/demo_signal_bank.ipynb) showcases the signals produced by the `SignalBank` class.